Floobits/flukes/README.md

 A thin wrapper around arrays because general getters (Harmony) haven't landed in JS land yet.
 Lists only update when members are added or removed.

 #### <a name="AutoBinder"></a>AutoBinder Mixin (Binding to React Components)
-Binds Models state to React Components.
-When Model's state changes, it calls forceupdate.
+The AutoBinder Mixin is glue for binding Models to  Components.
+When the Model's state changes, the mixin calls forceupdate on the Component ensuring it is rerendered.
 Consider the following model and component:

 ```javascript
 Model = flux.createModel({